WillCodeForCats/tekmar-packetserv/README.md

 OR

 1. Navigate in your Home Assistant settings to **Supervisor** -> **Add-on Store** OR **Add-ons** -> **Add-on Store**
-2. CLick on the menu and go to **Repositories** to bgint up the manage add-on repositories window.
+2. Click on the menu and go to **Repositories** to bgint up the manage add-on repositories window.
 3. Add this URL as an additional repository: `https://github.com/WillCodeForCats/tekmar-packetserv`
 4. Find the "Tekmar Packet Server" add-on and click the "INSTALL" button.
 5. Configure the add-on and click on "START".